soumallyadev07/Xanalyse/README.md

 ```
 REMEMBER TO MAKE SURE YOU HAVE ALL THE IMPLEMENTATIONS LISTED ON THIS SCREEN!

-Now, go to the project settings on firebase

-Then go to the cloud messaging tab
+Now, go to the project settings on firebase and then go to the cloud messaging tab and copy the Sender ID and the Server Key

 Now, go to SashiDo&#39;s dashboard and go to &quot;App Settings&quot; and then &quot;Push&quot;.
 Then copy-paste the Sender ID and the Server Key into the appropriate boxes and click save.